Connect with ProQuest

 As the world’s most comprehensive collection of dissertations and theses, PQDT Global brings together content from the world’s premier universities—from the Ivy League to the Russell Group.
 PQDT Global is projected to grow to more than 2 million full-text works and 3.5 million A&I records by 2015.

 PQDT Global is developed by the same team of scholars and technologists that created ProQuest Dissertations & Theses (PQDT).
 Originally created in 1939, PQDT now encompasses more than one quarter of a billion pages with nearly 3 million doctoral dissertations and theses.
-It is the official off-site repository for dissertations and theses for the United States Library of Congress.
 And, PQDT is searched over 200 million times a year by researchers from more than 3,000 leading academic institutions worldwide.